MichaelMireku/mfonim3d/README.md

 //**Installation**//

 Github has file size limitations,download public folder from https://mfonim3dpublicassets.netlify.app/.
-Follow directive on site.
+Follow directive on website.

 You need Node.js installed on your computer.
 And VSCode as an Editor.